-Results.
-The results of the mutual exclusivity simulations are shown in Figure 6.
-Examining the results from the All condition, we find that both networks can reliably select the novel referent compared to a randomly selected referent from the set of other learned word-referent mappings.
+Results: The results of the mutual exclusivity simulations are shown in Fig. 6.
+Examining the results from the All condition, we find that both networks reliably selected the novel referent compared to a randomly selected referent from the set of other learned word-referent mappings.
 In the more challenging evaluation Foil condition, we do not observe a consistent pattern of success.
-The Scene-Caption Network demonstrates evidence of mutual exclusivity on these trials, selecting the novel referent 75% of the time over the foil referent, while the Object-Word Network shows no preference to either the novel or the foil referent.
-However, despite the success observed from the Scene-Caption Network and the failure of the Object-Word Network shown here, under a wider range of configurations varying the learning rate and degree of gradient clipping our results showed that mutual exclusivity could not be consistently demonstrated in either network.
-The additional results are presented in Appendix A. This lack of mutual exclusivity has been observed in other deep neural network architectures looking at more traditional tasks such as classification (Gandhi and Lake, 2020), and it suggests that standard multimodal architectures do not capture mutual exclusivity reliably without additional mechanisms.
+The scene-caption network demonstrates evidence of mutual exclusivity on these trials, selecting the novel referent 75% of the time over the foil referent, while the object-word network shows no preference to either the novel or the foil referent.
+However, despite the success observed from the scene-caption network and the failure of the object-word network shown here, under a wider range of configurations varying the learning rate and degree of gradient clipping our results showed that mutual exclusivity could not be consistently demonstrated in either network, in contrast to the robust demonstrations of mutual exclusivity in children and adults (Halberda, 2006).
+The additional results are presented in Appendix A. This lack of mutual exclusivity has been observed in other deep neural network architectures looking at more traditional tasks such as classification (Gandhi & Lake, 2020), and it suggests that standard multimodal architectures do not capture mutual exclusivity reliably without additional mechanisms.